marcopxt/AGBT2025/README.md

 iii.
 A clonal breeding program was then simulated and a 15 years of burn-in was used to generate a commom starting point for all scenarios.
 From here, all scenarios took place. iv.
 Genomic model.
 For the genomic model, the last four year of data (genotypes and phenotypes) were used to calibrate a model and the deploymet was used to select the best individuals and to create the mating plan in some scenarios (more details below).
 The BGLR package (Perez and de los Campos (2021)) was used to fit a GBLUP (for predictig individuals) and an BayesB (for estimating marker effects), depending on each phase of the breeding program and scenarios were being used.

-Then, the scenarios below were implementedv for comparision.
+Then, the scenarios below were implemented for comparision.
 They were:

 **GS**: A breeding program were the 80 crosses randomly assigned after a selection of top indivduals (truncated genomic selection followed by randomly generation of a mating plan).
 The genomic model here used targeted only additive effects.